CrossCloudGuru/CrossCloudGuru.github.io/_posts/2021-01-30-creating-overview-of-updates-for-your-ubuntu-hosts.draft.md

 ## The input file
 The input file is a file that is sourced in the script to read additional information.
 I use separate input files for different environments or sets of hosts I want to target with actions.
 How you name the input file is not important but I recomend you to use a descriptive name.
 Usually I call my scripts `<logical-group-naming>.env` to keep them apart and logical to find.

-Let me show the input file here that I use for example first.
+Let me show the example input file for this article.
 I have named it `cloud-management-servers.env`:

 ```bash
 # Version: 20210128-1608